 5. Cut your waste in the supermarket.

 Choose fruit and veg that isn’t smothered in plastics.
 Bring your own bags or containers to the shop.
-This could be reusing bags from the last trip or heading to a wholefood store like the New Leaf Co-op in Edinburgh, where customers are encouraged to bring their own packaging, and even get a wee discount for each 500g+ purchase when they do.
+This could be reusing bags from the last trip or heading to a wholefood store like Real Foods, who sell loose fresh fruit and vegetables, bulk produce and are happy for you to bring your own containers for refills.
+Or New Leaf Co-op in Edinburgh, where customers are encouraged to bring their own packaging, and even get a wee discount for each 500g+ purchase when they do.
 Lots of towns have farmer’s markets or veg-box delivery schemes which can be more accommodating than chain supermarkets.
 Plus the money is more likely to stay in the local community

 Find a Food Box provider Farmers’ Markets in Scotland